The Lone Ranger (serial)

-The Lone Ranger is a 1938 American Republic Movie serial based on the radio program of the same name.
+The Lone Ranger is a 1938 American Republic Pictures movie serial based on The Lone Ranger radio program.
 It was the ninth of the sixty-six serials produced by Republic, the fourth Western (a third of Republic's serials were Westerns) and the first Republic serial release of 1938.
 The following year a sequel serial The Lone Ranger Rides Again was released.
 The fifteen chapters of the serial were condensed into the film Hi-Yo Silver, which was released in 1940.

 Plot

 In 1865, Captain Mark Smith of the Confederate Army leads a band of deserters to conquer Texas and rule it as a dictator.
 In one of his first actions, he captures and assumes the identity of Texas's new Finance Commissioner, Colonel Marcus Jeffries, after having the real man murdered.
 When a contingent of Texas Rangers enters the territory, Snead, one of Smith's men, leads them into an ambush by Smith's "troopers".
 The Rangers are apparently wiped out, although one injured survivor is left.
 The survivor, nursed back to health by Tonto, swears to avenge the massacre and defeat "Colonel Jeffries" and his men.

 When he is not operating as the Ranger, he appears under an assumed identity as one of a group of Texans resisting Smith's rule.
 Smith, through a henchman, has narrowed the field of suspects down to five specific members of the resistance.
 One of these five—Allen King, Bob Stuart, Bert Rogers, Dick Forrest, and Jim Clark—actually is the Ranger, but only Tonto and the other four Texans know which one it is.
 Together, they operate as an effective team attempting to end Smith's rule.